 Bisti Badlands, New Mexico is a wilderness landscape with many unique rock formations.
 Find out the main attractions and how to find them using our Bisti Badlands hiking map.

-Sheena and I learned about the Bisti Badlands while researching our 9 day trip around New Mexico using our Lonely Planet guide book.
+Sheena and I learned about the Bisti Badlands while researching our 9 day trip around New Mexico using our Lonely Planet Southwest USA guide book.

-It sounded interesting, but we didn’t know where or what to see in the remote expanse, which is also known as the De-Na-Zin Wilderness.
+It sounded interesting, but we didn’t know where or what to see in the remote Bisti Badlands expanse, which is also known as the De-Na-Zin Wilderness.

-Thankfully, our research on TripAdvisor led us to a Bisti map that the Farmington Visitor Center provides.
-This showed us all the top attractions at the park, including the GPS coordinates.
+Thankfully, our research on TripAdvisor led us to a Bisti Badlands map that the Farmington Visitor Center provides.
+This showed us all the top attractions at Bisti Wilderness, including the GPS coordinates.
 Cell phone service is hit or miss, so plugging the coordinates into Maps.me was insanely beneficial.

 The points of interest roughly mirror the path on Maps.me.
 Your starting point is Bisti Badlands Parking South.
-Read on for more information regarding each unique geological formation.
+Read on for more information regarding each unique geological formation found within De Na Zin Wilderness.

 Bisti Badlands Hiking Map

 For the most part, Maps.me does a great job outlining the general path.
-When at the Bisti wilderness, you typically follow the cliff face on the right hand side, and then return the same direction.
+When at the Bisti Wilderness area, you typically follow the cliff face on the right hand side, and then return the same direction on the other side.

-Knowing where the next attraction is can help save some time and keep you on the right path.
+Knowing where the next attraction is can help save some time and keep you on the right path as you are hiking Bisti Badlands.
 Check out the key attractions below and their GPS coordinates.

 Bisti Badlands Parking South – N 36° 15.562’; W 108° 15.095’